-- A client receives a handle to the root directory at mount time - The root file handle gives access to the whole file system - The client host is authenticated by its IP address - Client authentication is only checked once
+- File handles cannot be easily revoked. - A client receives a handle to the root directory at mount time. - ▶ The root file handle gives access to the whole file system. - The client host is authenticated by its IP address. - Client authentication is only checked once.